scott-wong/C4-PlantUML/LayoutOptions.md

 # Layout Options

-PlantUML uses [Graphviz](https://www.graphviz.org/) for his graph visualization.
+PlantUML uses [Graphviz](https://www.graphviz.org/) for its graph visualization.
 Thus the rendering itself is done automatically for you - that it one of the biggest advantages of using PlantUML.

 ...and also sometimes one of the biggest disadvantages, if the rendering is not what the user intended.